huffyhenry/huffyhenry.github.io/_posts/2020-03-14-candidates.md

 My model is based on
 [Davidson ratings](assets/papers/candidates_davidson1970.pdf), an
-extension of the much better known [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) with ties.
+extension of the much better known [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model).
 The rating of each player is a number between 0 and 1 such that for any two players, the ratio of their ratings is the ratio of their respective probabilities of winning the encounter.
 A single additional parameter